“He killed me.”

 Terri saw her sister for the last time a week before she died last August.

-“She looked terrible.
-Her face was drawn.
-Her boyfriend had told her all her voluntary work was just for show and that she was a bad person.
+all her voluntary work was just for show and that she was a bad person.

 “He’d got inside her head.
 She said, ‘I don’t know who I am any more.’
 He’d ripped up half her clothes because he was jealous of how she liked to dress.
 I begged her again to break it off, but she said, ‘I feel dead with him and dead without him’.”
 A few days later those words came back to haunt Terri.
 She was at work in Boots when her dad came to tell her what had happened.